In a World Like This: Background and recording

 On May 25, 2010, Backstreet Boys, still a quartet without Kevin Richardson at the time, left their long-time label, Jive Records.
 The group then was looking to sign with Interscope Records, but the members couldn't agree on whether to take a one-album deal or a three-album deal.
 In June 2010, Nick Carter revealed that they had started working on new material for the next album, and Brian Littrell said in a separate interview that they were planning to release the album in early 2011.
 However, in late 2010 they teamed up with New Kids On The Block for a joint tour called NKOTBSB, planned for 2011, so they had to push back the release of the album as they had to find time to work on the album in between tour dates.
-In March 2011, during a press conference in Vietnam, the band stated that for the first time ever they have full creative control because they were no longer with Jive.
+In March 2011, during a press conference in Vietnam, the band stated that for the first time, they had complete creative control because they were no longer with Jive.

-In November 2011, after the US leg of NKOTBSB tour ended, Carter said in an interview that they were hoping to get a single out in spring 2012 and the album in summer 2012.
+In November 2011, after the US leg of the NKOTBSB tour ended, Carter said in an interview that they hoped to get a single out in the spring of 2012 and the album in the summer of 2012.
 However, Carter's sister Leslie's unexpected death at the end of January 2012 made the group once again postpone the recording until the end of February 2012 to give him time to cope with his loss.
-Howie Dorough stated later that month that they would not rush the album and that they would try to release the album in 2012 or 2013 at the latest.
+Howie Dorough stated later that month that they would not rush the album and would try to release it in 2012 or 2013 at the latest.

-In April 2012, a week before the European leg of NKOTBSB tour started, the group, along with original member Kevin Richardson, went to London to meet with producer Martin Terefe and to write some songs.
+In April 2012, a week before the European leg of the NKOTBSB tour started, the group, along with original member Kevin Richardson, went to London to meet with producer Martin Terefe and to write some songs.
 On April 29, 2012, the group announced that Richardson had rejoined them permanently and in July 2012, all five members moved into a house together all by themselves in London to work on the new album.
 Besides Terefe, they also wrote songs with Sacha Skarbek and Craig David while in London, and in the US they worked with Morgan Taylor Reid, Mika Guillory, GoodWill & MGI, Lucas Hilbert, Geo Slam, and Porcelain Black.
-On July 27, 2012 the group held a lottery for fans to win a chance to hear rough mixes of their new album at their studio in London.
+On July 27, 2012, the group held a lottery for fans to win a chance to hear rough mixes of their new album at their studio in London.